isacan/Curio_android_SDK_Gradle/README.md

-#Curio Android SDK 1.0.9
+#Curio Android SDK 1.1.0

 [Curio](https://gui-curio.turkcell.com.tr) is Turkcell's mobile analytics system, and this is Curio's Android Client SDK library.
 Applications developed for ***Android 2.3.3 Gingerbread (API Level 10) and higher*** can easily use Curio mobile analytics with this library.

 #What's New
-Minor update for Curio SDK dependencies.
-Google Play Services dependencies slimmed down to gcm and ads.
+endEvent method added for measuring timed events such as a user's article reading duration or game play duration etc.

 #Quick Startup Guide